 Description A DETACHED TWO STOREY VILLA.
-Accommodation On Ground Floor: Entrance Hall, Lounge, Dining Kitchen, Toilet.
-On First Floor: Landing, Three Bedrooms, Bathroom.
-Gross internal floor area (m2) 81sqm approx. Neighbourhood and location The property is located within an established private residential area where surrounding properties are of a similar age and character.
+Accommodation On Ground Floor: Entrance Vestibule, Hall, Lounge, Dining Room, Dining Kitchen, Utility Room, Toilet.
+On First Floor: Landing, Master Bedroom with en-suite Shower Room, Second Bedroom with en- suite Shower Room, Two Further Bedrooms, Family Room/bedroom 5, Bathroom.
+Gross internal floor area (m2) 172 sq m approximately.
+Neighbourhood and location The property is located within a modern residential area where surrounding properties are of a similar age and character.
 Local amenities are readily available within convenient distance.
-Age Approximately 25 years.
-Weather Dry and bright.
-The weather over recent weeks has been mixed, including periods of stormy weather.
+Age Approximately 8 years.
+Weather Overcast but dry.
+Weather over recent weeks has been mixed.
 Chimney stacks None.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched and covered in tiles.
+There are metal lined valley gutters.

-I was able to inspect the roof space and gained access from a hatch within the first floor landing.
-The roof is built of timber trusses and under felt material is laid beneath the roofing tiles.
-Insulation material is laid between the ceiling joists and the area is partly floored for storage purposes.
+Roofing including roof space I was able to inspect the roof space and gained access from a hatch within the first floor landing.
+The roof is built of timber trusses and boarded over with particle board sarking material.
+Insulation material is laid between and over the ceiling joists and the area is partly floored for storage purposes.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of PVC material consisting of ogee gutters feeding box downpipes.
+Rainwater units are of PVC material consisting of half-round gutters feeding round downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are of timber frame cavity construction with an external finish of pointed facing brick.
-A damp proof course was not visible, however, I would anticipate a building of this age to have a PVC damp proof membrane or similar.
-There are sub-floor ventilators to lower walls.
+The outer walls are of modern timber frame cavity construction with an external finish of render and pointed facing brick.
+A damp proof course was not visible however, I would anticipate a building of this age to have a PVC damp proof course or similar.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows and external doors are of uPVC double glazed type.
+Windows and external doors are of uPVC double glazed type.
 There are PVC fascia and soffit boards.
-External decorations Visually inspected.
-External accorditions External decorative finishes are generally of low maintenance material. matorial.
-Conservatories / porches None.
-Communal areas None.
-Garages and permanent outbuildings Visually inspected.
-No garage.
-There is a timber garden store to the side of the property, comprising three separate compartments.
+External decorations VP and the Same and a la External decorations Visually inspected.
+External description finishes are generally of law resistances External decorative finishes are generally of low maintenance material. - Conservatories / porches - Conservatories / porches Communal areas material.
+Mone.